 For very spicy crawfish, continue to soak for at least 20 minutes.

-Drain the crawfish and pour onto newspaper-covered table.
+Drain the crawfish and pour onto a newspaper-covered table.

 Before boiling crawfish, rinse away any mud or debris, and discard any dead or inactive mudbugs.
 (Some say that a flat tail after cooking indicates a crawfish cooked dead, but Louisiana State University has declared this a myth!)
 Some cooks swear by “purging” their crawfish in a bath of salt water, but it’s not truly necessary.